IblisseAbstractArt/Meiso-potage-Html-flash-collection/[C79]/readme-kagi.txt

 Uh, I think it will probably require a decent spec to use.
 If so, then why make such a thing, right?
 Sorry about that.
 I actually wanted to include a clock as well, but it became super heavy and impossible.
-I wonder how people like tha make screensavers...
+I wonder how people like that make screensavers...

 And on top of that, this is Windows-only!
 Sorry to Mac users.
 It's just that I'm anti-Apple myself.
 Today too, I snapped my thankful iPad in half.